 Mechanical drafters produce guidebooks and manuals for machinery and tools by making illustrations of mechanical systems.
 They employ mathematical formulas to develop specifications for machinery and design blueprints of specific items.
 These drafters may also assist in product testing, allowing them to revise documentation as the design changes.

-Although the BLS predicts slower-than-average job growth for the drafting field overall between 2012 and 2022, electrical and electronics drafters are projected to experience job growth at 10%, which is closer to the national average of all careers at 11%.
+The BLS predicts a decline of 3% in employment for the drafting field overall between 2014 and 2024.
 Expertise in the latest industry software may increase the likelihood of securing employment in this field.